Almantask/BDD-Specflow-Demo-SimplCommerce/docs/Refineing-User-Stories/Change-Shopping-Cart-Item-Quantity-v6.md

 ### Decrement quantity when > 1

 - Quantity > 1
-- clicked button "-"
+- chose to increment quantity
 - => decremented quantity

 ### Cannot remove an item from a basket by decrementing quantity

 - Quantity = 1
-- clicked button "-"
+- chose to decrement quantity
 - => unchanged quantity

-### Increment quantity only when enough items in stock
+### Increment quantity when enough items in stock

 - Enough items in stock
-- clicked button "+"
+- chose to increment quantity
 - => incremented quantity

+### Increment quantity is not allowed when not enough items in stock

 - Not enough items in stock
-- clicked button "+"
+- chose to increment quantity
 - => unchanged quantity

-### Edit quantity directly
+### Edit quantity directly changes quantity

-- Clicked item quantity text box
+- Chose to change quantity directly
 - typed "2"
 - => quantity is 2

+### Edit quantity directly with invalid input rejects it

+- Chose to change quantity directly
+- typed invalid quantity
+- => input rejected

 ### Quantity update will update total cost

-- 1 item in basket, costs 60$.
+- 1 item in basket, costs 60\$.
-- Displayed: Subtotal 60$, Order Total 60$
+- Displayed: Subtotal 60\$, Order Total 60\$
 - Changed quantity to 2
-- => Displayed: Subtotal 120$, Order Total 120$
+- => Displayed: Subtotal 120\$, Order Total 120\$

 ## Open Questions

-- What happens when the user types -1 in quantity?
-What about a letter?
-  - It should reset the quantity, but when?
+- How should we reject input?
+- Should input rejected right after invalid character is typed or later?
+- What if we change quantity directly to a valid number, but when not enough items in stock?
+When should that be detected?

 ## Comments